-It is imperative to not only create a mouth-watering dish, but to produce one that looks good too.
-The visual presentation of your plates should stimulate the appetite; in this post I will show you food presentation with a few simple tips and tricks.
+It is imperative to not only create a mouth-watering dish but to produce one that looks good too.
+The visual presentation of your plates should stimulate the appetite; in this post, I will show you a food presentation with a few simple tips and tricks.
 Once you learn the basics you enjoy it more than cooking.

 So, what is plate presentation?
 How do you design a plate?
 What are the do’s and don’ts?
 These are things which we will discuss here.
 The first step is to try to visualize the plate in your mind.
 What do you want it to look like?
 Is there a design idea you want to deliver.
 For me, it usually starts with the concept of lines, arcs or circles.

 Here we are doing an elevated food presentation.
 Giving elevation brings visual dimension to the design giving it a 3-D effect.
 The trick is to plate the elevated item not hiding other ingredients in the plate.
 The typical spot to place the food is the centre of the plate.

 This starter looks simple, though has many items in it.

 - Pastas used here are farfalle, spaghetti, fusilli and pasta verde.

 - Prawns are grilled with kerala spices, rolled with spaghetti aglio olio e peperoncino.

 - Palak paneer (used homemade paneer)